Comfort, fluffiness, and support. Pillows offer us so much to love! But, if you don’t take care of your pillow, they won’t take care of you!

 Unsurprisingly, the sweat-laden pillows grew anywhere from 4 to 16 different isolated species of fungus.

-The researchers contributed the sheer variety of fungi due to the porous housing of pillows and the environment we create for them every time we sleep.
+The researchers attributed the sheer variety of fungi due to the porous housing of pillows and the environment we create for them every time we sleep.

 How Often Should You WashYour Pillow?